Attracting Butterflies, Hummingbirds and Other Pollinators

-All things considered, an organic approach is both safer and more effective.
+An organic approach is both safer and more effective.
 By applying the simple principles of ecological plant protection, you can work with nature to control pests and diseases, enjoy a healthier garden and harvest and protect pollinators and other beneficial insects.

 If you do apply pesticides make sure you apply them carefully and selectively.
 To protect pollinators, do not use pesticides on open blossoms or when bees or other pollinators are present.

 Butterflies, bees and other pollinators need shelter to hide from predators, get out of the elements and rear their young.
 Let a hedgerow or part of your lawn grow wild for ground-nesting bees.
 Let a pile of grass cuttings or a log decompose in a sunny place on the ground.
 Or, allow a dead tree to stand to create nooks for butterflies and solitary bees.